netdata/netdata/docs/tasks/setup/claim-existing-agent-to-cloud.md

 :::

-## Prerequisites

-In order to claim an existing agent to the Cloud, you will need the following:
+## A quick run through of how to claim an Agent to the Cloud

-- A node with a Netdata Agent installed
-- A Netdata Cloud account with a Space created

-## Steps

 There will be four main flows from where you can connect a node to Netdata Cloud: